jeamy/asciisky/README.md

 - Horizontal navigation with arrow controls
 - Labels for bright asteroids and comets
 - Responsive design with mobile/tablet support
+- SQLite database backend for efficient data storage and retrieval

 ## Prerequisites